leon4rd/test/README.md

-## I’ve got this disease where I can’t stop making airport puns.
-The doctor says it terminal.
+## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.